Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/tn061-on-notify-and-wm-notify-messages.md

 ---
-title: 'TN061: ON_NOTIFY a WM_NOTIFY – zprávy'
+title: 'TN061: ON_NOTIFY a wm_notify – zprávy'
 ms.date: 06/28/2018
 f1_keywords:
 - ON_NOTIFY